 Botanically considered a fruit, the pepper is in the Capsicum genus and is a member of the illustrious Solanaceae (nightshade) family that counts tomatoes, eggplant and potatoes as their compatriots.
 All peppers grown today, including sweet and hot types, are varietals of only five closely related species.
 China leads the world by a mile in pepper production, followed by Mexico, Turkey, Indonesia and the US.
 In the US, California, Florida and New Mexico are pepper cultivation leaders.

 Pepper growing has, shall we say, issues.
-The Environmental Working Group’s 2012 Shopper’s Guide to Pesticides in Produce lists sweet bell peppers at number three and hot peppers at number fifteen on their list of 45 fruits and vegetables with high amounts of pesticide residue (the lower the number, the more pesticide residue).
+The Environmental Working Group's latest Shopper's Guide to Pesticides in Produce lists sweet bell peppers at number ten and hot peppers at number sixteen on their list of fruits and vegetables with high amounts of pesticide residue (the lower the number, the more pesticide residue).
 Peppers are also frequently monocropped.
 If you are concerned about pesticide residue and the environmental problems caused by monocropping, talk to your local pepper grower about his/her growing methods. (*And see our vegetable rule of thumb, below.)

 Peppers are generally a warm-weather crop, with the season peaking in most parts of the US in August and September.
 Although the fruit is available year-round, be aware that peppers spotted in the grocery store in winter usually come from far-flung locales.